zanata/zanata-platform/server/docker/README.md

 The steps to get a Zanata development server running are:

- 1. Check that you meet all the prerequisites.
+ 1. Ensure that docker is properly set up.
  2. Run a database server container.
  3. Run the Zanata development server container.
  4. Create an admin user.